tacobayle/vmwAviController/README.md

 - Spin up n Avi Controller in the new folder - the count is defined by the amount of fixed IP defined in var.controller.mgmt_ips
 - Wait for the https to be ready
 - Bootstrap the Avi controller via Ansible
-- Make the Avi controller cluster config - Ansible - floating IP will be configured if var.controller.floating_ip has been defined
+- Make the Avi controller cluster config via Ansible - floating IP will be configured if var.controller.floating_ip has been defined
 - Configure Avi Passphrase via Ansible
 - Configure System config via Ansible

 ## Run TF Plan:
 - Git clone the TF plan

 ```shell
 cd ~ ; git clone https://github.com/tacobayle/vmwAviController ; cd vmwAviController ; terraform init ;
 ```

 - Change the variables.tf according to your environment

 - Build the plan

 ```shell
 terraform apply -auto-approve
 ```

 - Destroy the plan

 ```shell
 terraform destroy -auto-approve
 ```